Reinforcement learning-based estimation for partial differential equations: General methodology

 \subsection{Problem formulation}

 Consider the parametric discrete-time nonlinear system given by

 where $\vz_k \in \mathbb{R}^n$ and $\vy_k \in \mathbb{R}^p$ are respectively the state and measurement at time $k$, $\vf: \mathbb{R}^n \rightarrow \mathbb{R}^n$ is a time-invariant nonlinear map from current to next state, $\vn_k \in \mathbb{R}^p$ is observation noise (assumed zero unless stated otherwise), $\mu \in \mathbb{R}$ is a physical parameter, and $\mC \in \mathbb{R}^{p \times n}$ is a linear map from state to measurement.
-In this study, we assume that the dynamics given in (\ref{eq:FODynamics}) are obtained from a high-fidelity numerical discretization of a nonlinear partial differential equation (PDE), which typically requires a large number $n$ of continuous state variables (on the order of at least a few hundreds).
+In this study, we assume that the dynamics given in (\ref{eq:FODynamics}) are obtained from a high-fidelity numerical discretization of a nonlinear partial differential equation (PDE) which typically requires a large number $n$ of continuous state variables (on the order of at least a few hundreds), making the state $\vz_k$ high-dimensional.
 Nonetheless, our work is applicable to any high-dimensional nonlinear system of the form (\ref{eq:FODynamics}).
 We do not account for exogenous control inputs to the system, which is left for future work.

 Here, we will focus on the post-transient dynamics of (\ref{eq:FODynamics}); these are the observed dynamics once the transients associated with the initial condition have died down.
 In particular, we consider systems whose post-transient dynamics are described by an attractor that is either a steady state, a periodic limit cycle or a quasi-periodic limit cycle, which encompasses the behavior of a large class of physical systems.
-The nature of the attractor is independent of the initial condition but depends on the value of $\mu$, which we will consider to be in a range $[\mu_1,\mu_2]$.
+The nature of the attractor is independent of the initial condition but depends on the value of $\mu$, considered to be in a range $[\mu_1,\mu_2]$.

-The purpose of the present work is to combine reduced-order modeling (ROM) and reinforcement learning (RL) to construct a state estimator that solves the following problem: given a sequence of measurements $\{\vy_1, \cdots, \vy_{k}\}$ from a post-transient reference trajectory of (\ref{eq:FODynamics}), estimate the high-dimensional state $\vz_{k}$ at current time $k$ without knowledge of $\mu$ itself.
-The ROM procedure, which follows standard practices, is described in Section \ref{sec:ROM}.
-The integration of the ROM with RL to solve the estimation problem, which constitutes the main novelty of the paper, is described in Section \ref{sec:RL-ROE}.
+The purpose of the present work is to combine reduced-order modeling (ROM) and reinforcement learning (RL) to construct a state estimator that solves the following problem: given a sequence of measurements $\{\vy_1, \cdots, \vy_k\}$ from a post-transient trajectory of (\ref{eq:FODynamics}), compute an online (real-time) estimate $\vz_k$ of the high-dimensional state $\vz_k$ at time $k$, without knowing $\mu$ and the initial state $\vz_0$.
+In general, such a state estimator takes the form